alertmanager/alert_manager/README.md

 - Incidents can be configured to get auto-resolved when a new incident is created from the same alert
 - Incidents can be configured to get auto-resolved when the alert's ttl is reached

-## Additional Notes for Apptitude App Contest
-- The app utilizes the Common Information Model
-- Demo data is provided with a separate app.
-Due to the nature of the app, we couldn't use Eventgen.
-- The app uses only portable code and is tested thoroughly on *nix and Windows systems.
-- The app will be used within customer projects, and improved according to customer and community needs.
-Development of the app will happen in public.
-Bugs/Issues and improvement requests can be opened on the project's Github page (<https://github.com/simcen/alert_manager/issues>).

 ## Release Notes
 - **v2.0.5**/   2016-04-15
 	- App certification release only - no functional changes included!